doriansmiley/lotusJS/README.md

 ###Command Map

-Lotus includes a command map that maps both fresh instances and signleton instancs of a command to an event dispatched by the central event bus.
+Lotus includes a command map that maps both fresh instances and singleton instance of a command to an event dispatched by the central event bus.
 Below is an example of how to map a command:
 ````
 SampleApp.Context.prototype.mapCommands = function(){
     //triggers loading of images